 The EICAR test file is an internationally recognized antivirus test.
 As such, your antivirus will act quickly to rid your system of the “threat.”
 Unfortunately, it will also immediately notify the victim that the virus signature matches “EICAR Test Signature,” somewhat removing the fun.

 Windows 10 has taken some time to move past the bad press surrounding its enforced update system.
 Previous to Windows 10, users could choose the time and place of their update.
 Windows 10 changed all that and, in the early days of the new operating system, many users found their system updating without warning.

 FakeUpdate preys on that background fear, allowing you to switch the victim’s browser to a slow-moving Windows 10 update.
 Head to the linked site, select the update screen you’d like (consider what their operating system is), then press F11 to enter full-screen mode.

 Want an extra devious bonus?
 As you’ll be delivering this prank in person, when your victim exclaims that “the update is taking a long time,” you can helpfully suggest that pressing Enter usually speeds the process—only for that to trigger a fake BSOD!

 The site includes old versions of Windows, as well as some common ransomware screens, too.

-Finally, we can create a personalized error message sequence for your victim.
+Finally, you can create a personalized error message prank sequence for your victim.
 First, open Notepad.